Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Â

-Many broadband suppliers save their best deals for new customers.
+Many broadband providers save their best deals for new customers.
 If your welcome offer has ended, you could save on your bills by switching to another provider.
-Which? found that the average broadband customer saved £92 by switching broadband supplier, and BT customers saved an average of £127!
+Which? found that the average broadband customer saved £92 by switching broadband providers, and BT customers saved an average of £127!

 Â